PhD Program in Health Sciences

 • Number of hours: 400

-• A stay of at least three months, to be completed in one or two visits, at another national or foreign centre of recognised prestige.
-The selection of the destination centre and the most suitable period of stay must be agreed with the thesis supervisor.
+• A stay of at least three months, to be completed in one or two visits, at another prestigious national or foreign center.
+The selection of the destination center and the most appropriate length of stay must be agreed upon with the thesis supervisor.

 • Justification: Strengthening of basic specific competencies CB13, CB15, and capacities CA04 and CA05.